rajasegar/pnpm-mode/README.md

 Running <kbd>C-c n u</kbd> in a project directory will prompt for the name of a package to uninstall and will uninstall it and remove it from project dependencies.

+### pnpm-mode-pnpm-update

+Running <kbd>C-c n U</kbd> in a project directory will updates packages to their latest version based on the specified range.

 ### pnpm-mode-pnpm-list

 Running <kbd>C-c n l</kbd> in a project directory will list the project.